 Additionally, the student's competencies are to be assessed within the workplace by the employer; specifically, professional behaviour, health and safety and company roles, responsibilities and working practices.
-This will be evidenced within the three-way progress meetings throughout the programme.
+This will be evidenced within the three-way progress meetings throughout the programme by the personal/industry tutor.

-The programme has been designed to provide apprentices with the essential knowledge, skills and techniques which underpin and enhance the learning process.
+The programme is designed to provide apprentices with the essential knowledge, skills and techniques which underpin and enhance the learning process.
 They will be encouraged to develop a positive, reflective and professional approach to their learning, taking responsibility for their own progression and career development.

 These transferable skills enable and promote sustainable lifelong learning and continuing professional development within their professional field or sector.
-The programmes are designed to provide an opportunity for apprentices to apply their knowledge, skills and ideas within their own working environment.
+The programme is designed to provide an opportunity for apprentices to apply their knowledge, skills and ideas within their own working environment.